hanwenzhang123/fullstack-note/README.md

 - Composition: {props.children} - pass down as property children, contains any child elements defined within the component
 - Inheritance: not a good model to use in React

+#### Element vs Components in React
+React Element is is an immutable object describes a DOM node, you can not apply any methods on it.
+- React Component is a function or class that accepts an input and returns a React element.

+#### Stateful Component vs Stateless Component
+stateful components are keeping track of changing data stateless components print out what is given to them via props, or they always render the same thing.

 #### SyntheticEvent
 - because we run react in different environment, so we want consistency across multiple broswer like a wrapper
 - consistency -> wrapper(basicEvent)